The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 Gestational diabetes

 Your requirement for insulin increases during pregnancy because of the extra demands of your growing baby.
 Throughout your pregnancy you will have regular urine tests to check to see if there is any glucose in your urine which is a sign that your blood glucose level is high.
 If your glucose levels are too high, it’s more than likely that your gestational diabetes can be treated through a healthy diet and exercise, although some women are given medication.
-Leaving gestational diabetes untreated may lead to a risk of complications at the birth.
+Leaving gestational diabetes untreated can lead to a risk of complications at the birth.

 Find out more about gestational diabetes and how lifestyle changes can help.